 2 Maintaining the statutory books

-Looking after the company’s statutory records is a time-consuming task that is often neglected.
+Looking after the company’s statutory records can be a time-consuming task that is often neglected.
 However, the company’s officers have a legal duty to keep the statutory registers up to date.
-Failure to do so is considered an offence.
-Both the company and all its officers (directors and company secretary) will be subject to penalty fines as well as the reputational damage that may result.
+Failure to do so is an offence, and may leave the company, its directors and the company secretary liable to fines, as well reputational damage.
+The statutory registers record details of current and former directors and secretaries, shareholders, PSCs and any mortgages and charges.
+The company secretary usually deals with requests to inspect the statutory registers and ensures they are made available within the prescribed timeframe.

 3 Organising directors' and shareholders' meetings